 Health Education Session again.

 Q: What do I need to bring with me to get a prescription filled?

-Q: Can my clinician from home call in a prescription to the Student Health Pharmacy?
+Q: Can my clinician from home call in a prescription to the UHS Pharmacy?

 Q: How do I get birth control?